caseysoftware/twilio-call-queue-howto/README.md

 reduces the overall code by 1/3, the number of API requests by 50-75%, and gives you more flexibility in general.

-The old implementation is available in [conf/ConferenceManager.php](https://github.com/caseysoftware/twilio-call-queue-howto/blob/master/old/ConferenceManager.php)
+The old implementation is available in [old/ConferenceManager.php](https://github.com/caseysoftware/twilio-call-queue-howto/blob/master/old/ConferenceManager.php)

 The new implementation is available in [queue/QueueManager.php](https://github.com/caseysoftware/twilio-call-queue-howto/blob/master/queue/QueueManager.php)

-### by the numbers:
+### By the numbers:

 Old way (using Conference):
 -  creating in advance:                     not possible